bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

 contents of the binaries changed to add the 4-bank support, the total file size and ORG address are kept the same as the old binaries.

-So even the BASIC code silkscreened on MiniNDP PCBs the last few year years is still correct for these new binaries.
+The BASIC code silkscreened on MiniNDP PCBs is still correct for these new binaries.
+For K85, use the code for 100 on the silkscreen.